caballeto/productivity.io/README.md

 It has long been known that the best productivity could be reached when you are working on some problem in a big chunk of uninterrupted time, usually 3-5 hours.
 Therefore in order to increase productivity you have to increase the number of such working chunks.
-The app will allow you to schedule such time intervals during the week, and provide possibility for writing actionalbe notes/todo lists.
+The app will allow you to track time intervals during the week, and provide possibility for writing actionable notes/todo lists.

 ## Features